ArchLars/archtutorial/README.md

 ---

-# TUTORIAL: How to a new Drive/SSD to GPT-Auto Setups
+# TUTORIAL: How to add a new Drive/SSD to GPT-Auto Setups

 - Name of drive will be `data`,
-- Replace ALL instances of `data` in this guide if you don't want that.
+- Replace ALL instances of `data` in this guide if you don't want that name for your drive.
+- And by all I mean ALL instances, even in the .mount & .automount files

 #### 0) Identify the new disk (double check before you write to it)
 ```bash